 When she starts an unlikely romance with the boss of the construction company that she works for, he both secretly helps and also gives her the courage to live her dreams.
 The concept is typical 80's fairy tale (she even has a fairy godmother in the form of an elderly, charismatic ballerina to give her advice and inspiration), but somehow the heart is lost in the commercialism of the production.

 Even the dancing seems ludicrously staged when viewed now.
-Still the music is great and the director (British born Adrian Lyne -"Fatal Attraction, Nine 1/2 weeks") struggled to impart a sense of atmosphere and almost film noir through the cinematography at times.
-It just hasn't aged as well as some less likely (or expensive) movies...
-That's the real suprise here ...
+Still the music is great and the director (British born Adrian Lyne -"Fatal Attraction", Nine 1/2 weeks" who originally didn't want the job) managed to impart a sense of atmosphere and almost film noir through the cinematography at times.
+It doesn't seem to have aged quite as well as some less likely (or expensive) movies...
+That's the real surprise here ...

 V4.0b Powered by Rewind C21 CMS